 Q: Can multiple scorers score one match?

 A: Multiple scorers can score one match (as explained above).
-However, only one scorer is able to score the match live at any point in time.
+However, only one scorer is able to score the match and sync live at any point in time.

 Q: How much internet data does a match typically use?